Your Ultimate Guide to Southwest Rapid Rewards

 (cash price) - (taxes and fees) / (miles cost) = value per mile

-So for example, let’s use a recent search I did going from Bellingham, WA to Palm Spring, CA.
+So, for example, let’s use a recent search I did going from Bellingham, WA to Palm Springs, CA.

 The Wanna Get Away Plus option was either 9,631 points (plus $5.60 in taxes and fees) or $145 in cash.
 Plug that into the equation and we get: